 Conduct During Examinations

-- Students may not leave the examination once it begins without permission of the course coordinator unless they have completed the exam.
+- Students may not leave the examination room once it begins without permission of the course director or the proctor unless they have completed the exam.

-- No food or drinks allowed in the examination room.
+- No food or beverages are allowed in the examination room.

-- Actvity in examination rooms may be recorded via the video cameras
+- Activity in examination rooms will be recorded via video cameras.